dell/csm-docs/content/docs/deployment/csmoperator/release/_index.md

 - [#1159 - [BUG]: CSM status is not always accurate when Observability installed with only one or two components](https://github.com/dell/csm/issues/1159))
 - [#1152 - [BUG]: CSI driver changes to facilitate SDC brownfield deployments](https://github.com/dell/csm/issues/1152))
 - [#1171 - [BUG]: CSM object occasionally stays in failed state when app-mobility is successfully deployed with csm-operator](https://github.com/dell/csm/issues/1171))
+- [#1189 - [BUG]: Change the Apex Connectivity Client access to the kube-proxy port to only connections within the client pod](https://github.com/dell/csm/issues/1189))
+- [#1190 - [BUG]: Change Apex Connectivity Client access to secrets to only the secrets it needs to manage](https://github.com/dell/csm/issues/1190))

 ### Known Issues
 | Issue | Workaround |